JonathanFenske/ElasticityTest/README.md

 make -jN
 ```

+This creates two executables in the folder `source`.
+The executable solving the problem with the standard
+FEM is called `StdEla` and the executable solving the problem with the MsFEM is called `MsEla`.
+Finally,
-Finally, to run the executable, type:
+to run the executables, type:

 ```
 mpirun -n N source/MsEla -p ../ElasticityTest/parameter_files/PARAMETER_FILE
+mpirun -n N source/StdEla -p ../ElasticityTest/parameter_files/PARAMETER_FILE
 ```

 Here, `PARAMETER_FILE` is a placeholder for parameter files.
 In the folder `ElasticityTest/parameter_files` are